-Whether you’re new to drinking wine or have been enjoying wine for many years, here’s everything you need to know to start tasting wine like a pro.
+Whether you’re new to drinking wine or have been enjoying wine for many years, here’s everything you need to know to taste wine like a pro.

 Steps to Taste Wine (Beginner-Friendly)

-When you’re tasting wine, here are the physical steps to follow:
+When wine tasting, here are the physical steps to follow:

 1. Look – Assess the color, opacity, and viscosity of the wine.
 You’ll develop reference points and notice differences as well as consistencies across wines over time.